DataDog/kics/documentation/rules/terraform/azure/encryption_on_managed_disk_disabled.md

 ### Description

  When creating Azure managed disks with Terraform, it is important to ensure that encryption is enabled to protect data at rest.
-If the `encryption_settings` block either has `enabled = false` or is omitted entirely, as in:
+If the `encryption_settings` block either has `enabled = false` or is omitted entirely, as shown below, the disk's contents are left unencrypted and may be exposed if the disk is compromised or accessed by unauthorized users.:

 ```
 resource "azurerm_managed_disk" "example" {